 by LERMA, part of Aix-Marseille University: http://erea.revues.org/3537

 The best way to stay updated about upcoming events and services is to join my mailing list and follow me on my Facebook page.
-You can also find a full list of books I have edited and more about my background on my LinkedIn page.
+You can also find a full list of books I have for which I was a book editor and more about my background and editorial services on my LinkedIn page.
 And if you'd like to see me in person, you can watch this video from a panel on diversity in children's books from April 2015, or this older video interview taken when I directed the Brighton Children's Book Festival.

 I'm one of the volunteer organizers of the Social Justice Children's Book Holiday Fair.
 And am passionate about working locally with grassroots community-based children's book creators.
 That's why I launched the Manzanita Children's Book Community in 2023.
 Reach out to learn more!
 You can also watch this video of a keynote I gave to the Santa Clara County Office of Education Belonging Symposium.